astorDev/nist/proxy/nginx/article/index.md

 # Nginx and Docker: Getting Started

-Nginx and Docker are probably two dominant components of backend infrastructure nowdays.
+Nginx and Docker are probably two dominant components of backend infrastructure nowadays.
 Still, there's not much information on how to make them play together.
-This article attempts to fix it by providing a basis for a simple yet flexible and scalable setup of nginx docker container.
+This article attempts to fix it by providing a basis for a simple yet flexible and scalable setup of the nginx docker container.
 So, if you will, let's jump to the code!

 ![](thumb.png)